Internships, Careers, and Graduate School

-- The School of Engineering Job and Internship Bulletin Board contains a list of many internship opportunities, both at Brown and elsewhere (the site is accessible only through the Brown network or VPN).
+- The School of Engineering sends a weekly undergraduate and graduate newsletter which contains a list of many internship opportunities, both at Brown and elsewhere, this is sent each week on Monday.

 - Handshake at Brown (a password protected site) contains a database of jobs (not necessarily engineering related).

 - Brown has an AfterCollege page that lists both full-time positions and internships.

 - The School of Engineering runs a Career Fair toward the end of fall semester or early in the spring semester of each year.
 Check the calendar for announcements.